SaeedShakuri/SaeedShakuri.github.io/README.md

           <div style="flex: 1;">
             <strong>BlazingFallApps, remotely</strong>
             <br>Software Developer
-            <br>Developing the following mobile applications with the Flutter framework:  A digital board game, a warehouse handling application for shopping stores, an application for a better interaction between doctors and their patients, and a real estate application
+            <br>Developing the following mobile applications with the Flutter framework:  A digital board game, a warehouse handling application for shopping stores, an application for better interaction between doctors and their patients, and a real estate application
           </div>
           <div>
             <strong>Mar.
 2020 - Nov.
 2021</strong>